Morisset, New South Wales: Education

 Morisset contains a state primary school, a state high school and a Catholic school.
 Morisset Public School opened in 1891 and started accommodating high school classes in 1951.
 These classes transferred to a new high school campus, Morisset High School, at the start of the 1965 school year, with the public school returning to purely primary education.

 A Catholic primary school, St John Vianney School, opened on 17 January 1962, and was initially administered by the Sisters of St Joseph until becoming part of the Roman Catholic Diocese of Maitland-Newcastle in 1966.

 Transport

 Morisset railway station, located on Dora Street, is linked to Sydney and Newcastle by NSW TrainLink services on the Central Coast & Newcastle Line, and to Maitland and towns further north by long-distance services.

 The train station serves as a terminus for bus services 278 and 279 covering the Morisset Peninsula towns and 280 to Cooranbong.
 These services are operated by Hunter Valley Buses, which acquired the previous provider Toronto Bus.
 In July 2009, Rover Coaches commenced a new weekday service, Route 163, to Cessnock and Kurri Kurri.

+Morisset is also located on an intersection of the M1 motorway, being approximately 55 minutes travel time from the southern end of the motorway at Wahroonga, and 25 minutes south of the Hunter Expressway intersection.

+Tourism

+Morisset is located along the eastern waterways of Lake Macquarie within proximity to the Watagans National Park at the foot of the Watagan Mountains.
+The town centre has a range of commercial sites with shops, cafes and restaurants.
+Morisset is the gateway to the secluded network of trails and paths that connect the Lake Macquarie region.

+Dillwynia Bushland Reserve is located directly to the south of Morisset railway station.
+The land is managed by members of the Biraban Local Aboriginal Land Council.